|Remove||Item||Quantity × Price|

 STILL I DREAM OF JAVA100% SSL Secure

 Due to severe damage in Typhoon No. 24 in Japan, Still I Dream of Java by Catrien Ross has a revised publication date of 2020.

 Why I Wrote This Book

-I have written my book as a work of literary non-fiction because I write about actual people, surviving actual experiences, and I believe their incredible story, lived in a defining moment for world history, deserves to be told.
+Still I Dream of Java is a work of literary non-fiction because I write about actual people, surviving actual experiences, and I believe their incredible story, lived in a defining moment for world history, deserves to be told.
 So the names of people and places are real and unchanged.
 I have used creative techniques to convey dialogue but what happened took place.

 Each of us recalls the past in our own unique way, but my hope is that my book will help in our remembering, and that in our shared memories we honor all that we are.

 The book price of ¥2530 includes the new Japanese 2020 consumption tax and worldwide shipping.